 - Cancel Adverse Action

-- Order new reports for the candidate
+- Order a second Report for your candidate

 - Enable Subscriptions for the candidate

 - Enroll a Candidate in Continuous Check

 - Add a tag to the Report

 - Download a PDF copy of the Report

 - Review actions taken during the course of the Report’s generation

 Checkr generates legally compliant background Reports that include records returned for your selected Screenings.
 Reports follow a simple, linear, color-coded format to enable your adjudication team to quickly and easily review the information included within them.

 Use the Candidates page to search for and view candidate Reports.
 Click anywhere in a candidate row to open the Report and review the personally identifiable information (PII) entered, any exceptions presented to the candidate, and the status and findings of the report.